sparkyb/pype/readme.txt

 spec: http://www.w3.org/TR/2000/REC-xml-20001006#NT-EncodingDecl due to backwards compatability concerns with PyPE 2.6.3 and earlier.
-Users desiring UTF-8 decoding support should make sure that their xml/html files include a UTF-8 encoding directive or BOM at the beginning of their file.
+Users desiring UTF-8 decoding support should make sure that their xml/html files include a UTF-8 encoding directive or BOM at the beginning of their file, which is recommended for all xml/html anyways.

 Encoding detection for saving files